The Mayan Food & The Ancient Secrets of its Gastronomy

 Diego de Landa (fray) showed in his book Relación de las Cosas de Yucatán a vision of how important corn was for the ancient Mexicans.
 In addition, part of the writings he left helped Yuri Knorozov (linguistic) to decipher the writing system of the Maya culture.
 Mayan food means a special connection with the food of gods.

-Indeed, as time goes by the pre-Hispanic roots that characterize Mexico are still essential for its wonderful and unique gastronomy.
+Indeed, as time passes, the pre-Hispanic roots that characterize Mexico are still essential for its wonderful and unique gastronomy.
 Today, in the Maya jungle, there are still people who are direct descendants of the Maya people, who prepare their food just as their ancestors did.
-In fact, a popular dish that has an incredible history is the cochinita pibil. 🍄Check out our tour Cancun Jungle Tour (ATV’s, Snorkel & Spa / Private / 10h)
+In fact, a popular dish that has an incredible history is the cochinita pibil. 🍄Check out our tour Cancun Jungle Tour (ATV’s, Snorkel & Spa / Private / 10h).

 Maya food

 Mayan cuisine is also a sustainable living option for everyone.
-Its ingredients and preparation methods consist of showing a healthy life, just as they lived in pre-Hispanic times.
+Its ingredients and preparation methods show a healthy life, just as they lived in pre-Hispanic times.
 From small villas in Quintana Roo, with humble facades open to Mother Nature, to luxurious restaurants.
+This combines modern Yucatan food, better known as the original Mayan food.
+Past and present in the South of Mexico collide with one of the country’s most beautiful things: its magical food.

-This is a combination of modern Yucatan food, better known as the original Mayan food.
-In the South of Mexico, past and present collide with one of the most beautiful things the country has: its magical food.
 Taste the flavors of the Maya history and culture and feel part of a journey through time.
 Have you ever traveled to Yucatan and eaten an Onskibil bu’ul yéetel makal (Pipián de frijol con ñame)?
 Well, maybe you have warrior blood running through your veins now, ready to check it out?
-The Mayan food is waiting for you, tell us in the comment section if you fancy some delicious dishes from the god’s world.
+The Mayan food is waiting for you.
+Tell us in the comment section if you fancy some delicious dishes from the god’s world.

 Informative video